 When to Rest When Your Legs Are Sore From Running

-Though most runners hate having to take an unplanned day off or extra rest day when they’re in the thick of training for a big race, there are times when the answer to whether you should run with sore legs is a resounding—or at least highly advisable—no.
+Though most runners hate having to take an unplanned day off or extra rest day when they’re in the thick of marathon training, there are times when the answer to whether you should run with sore legs is a resounding—or at least highly advisable—no.

-Here are 3 circumstances when running with sore legs is not the best choice:
+Here are three circumstances when running with sore legs is not the best choice:

 #1: Do Not Run When You Have Pain

-A good rule of thumb is that if you’d rate the soreness or discomfort in your legs as anything higher than a 2, or possibly soft 3, on a scale of 1-10, you’ve ventured into “pain” territory and you’d be better served with rest or some other form of active recovery other than running.
+A good rule of thumb is that if you’d rate the soreness in your legs as anything higher than a 2, or possibly a soft 3, on a scale of 1-10, you’ve ventured into “pain” territory, and you’d be better served with rest or some other form of active recovery other than running.

 Muscle soreness is normal, but pain is not.
-Pain is indicative of more significant tissue damage, and choosing to run with really sore legs can greatly increase your risk of injury.
+Pain is indicative of more significant tissue damage, and choosing to run with really sore legs can greatly increase your risk of running injuries.

 #2: Do Not Run If the Leg Soreness Is Localized

 On a related note to pain, if the soreness in your legs is isolated to one area, particularly if it’s unilateral, it may be best to rest.
-For example, if your right shin is sore, it’s wiser to take a rest day or try low-impact cross-training.
+For example, if your right Achilles tendon is sore, it’s wiser to take a rest day or try low-impact cross-training.

 Localized discomfort can be an early warning sign of an injury.
 Catching niggles early and giving your body a chance to rest, resolve any inflammation, and repair damaged tissues can prevent full-fledged injuries from cropping up.